lawruixi/arietta-bot/README.md

 # arietta-bot
-music bot for discord, dont sue me please
+Music bot for discord, for an old version of discord.py.
+A new version may be available soon.
+Docs to be updated soon.